The Next Generation of B2B Sales: How to Sell Virtually in 2021

-We’re living in a time of accelerating change.
+We’re living in a time of rapidly accelerating change.

-The new reality has shown with the overnight growth of eCommerce sales.
+Amidst the coronavirus pandemic, a new normal has emerged with the overnight growth of eCommerce sales.

-With B2B, the reaction has been just as swift, expediting three trends that were already picking up steam:
+With B2B, the reaction has been just as swift, causing salesforces to have to rapidly adapt their approach to adjust to virtual selling.
+The pandemic also expedited three trends that were already picking up steam:

-Buyers prefer self-guided digital research before talking to sales: According to Forrester, In 2018, 67% of B2B buyers said that they do not want to interact with a sales representative as their primary source of research.
+Buyers prefer self-guided digital research before talking to sales: According to Forrester, In 2018, 67% of B2B buyers said that they do not want to interact with salespeople as their primary source of research.

-B2B Products are being commoditized: As suppliers supply a wider group organizations, B2B companies must move upmarket so as not to become a commodity.
+B2B products are being commoditized: As suppliers supply a wider group of organizations, B2B companies must move upmarket so as not to become a commodity.
 This means offering more complex products that come with higher margins.

-Once in-touch, buyers expect more engagement from sales (but not necessarily more phone conversations): Buyers expect a multi-touch “amazon-like” buying experience that exists across channels of their choice.
-And in most cases, they'll opt for convenience over long standing relationships.
+Once in touch, buyers expect more engagement from sales (but not necessarily more phone conversations): Buyers expect a multi-touch “Amazon-like” buying experience that exists across digital channels of their choice.
+And in most cases, they'll opt for convenience over longstanding relationships in their sales interactions.

-Here are three ways B2B teams can sell virtually and drive more sales right now
+Here are three ways B2B teams can drive more virtual sales right now.

 When B2B buyers were polled by Forrester in 2018, 70% said that buying from a website was more convenient than buying from a sales rep when purchasing products or services for work.

-The first step is to make sure you’re letting prospects do full discovery of your product so they feel comfortable reaching out to sales.
+The first step is to make sure you’re letting prospects take charge of discovering your product so they feel comfortable reaching out to sales.

 Are your prospects able to build, customize, and price your product from your website?
-If not, consider if you are satisfying what 70% of B2B buyers say “I want to do my own research first.”
+If not, consider if you are satisfying the 70% of B2B buyers who say they want to do their own research first.

-Here’s an example of Oak Beams Truss, a Threekit customer, they allow prospects to build truss beams using parametric configuration
+Here’s an example of Oak Beams Truss, a Threekit customer that allows prospects to build truss beams using parametric configuration

-Last, consider enabling eCommerce functionality so B2B buyers can buy immediately from your site.
-Coca-cola reported that it reduced its average cost per interaction by 85% by moving offline B2B customers online.
+Finally, consider enabling eCommerce functionality so B2B buyers can buy immediately from your site.
+Coca Cola reported that it reduced its average cost per interaction by 85% by moving offline B2B customers online.

-Today’s prospects are less likely to believe tag-lines like “our customers come first” — increasingly, you need to show, not tell.
+Today’s prospects are less likely to believe tag lines like “our customers come first."
+To a growing extent, you need to show, not tell.

 Instruct sales on a more consultative sales process.
 This means building the product in real time so that it addresses the complex needs that the buyer is describing.

-When your sales team knows the prospects challenges, competitive threats, and opportunities, they can show the prospect exactly the features that will make them faster, lower cost, and more efficient.
+When your sales team knows the prospect's challenges, competitive threats, and opportunities, they can precisely identify and share the features that will meet their needs.